-§610.04 - SIGNAGE REQUIREMENT Beginning 90 days after the Effective Date, and for six months thereafter, Retail Establishments are required to post at all points of sale conspicuous signage: informing customers that Single-use Plastic Bags and non-Recyclable Paper Bags will no longer be provided by the establishment as of the date the prohibition begins; explaining what types of bags and purchases are impacted; and providing any other information the Department may require by regulation.
-610.05- PUBLIC EDUCATION REQUIREMENT The Department shall develop a plan for providing for education and engagement of the public concerning the content of this Chapter 610.
-The plan shall be submitted to Council and made public no later than 90 days after the Effective Date. §610.06 - PILOT OF REUSABLE BAG PROGRAM (a) Beginning at the Effective Date, the Department shall develop a plan to facilitate and support a pilot reusable bag program that would allow for purchase, donation, and distribution of reusable bags by individuals and organizations.
-This plan shall be made public no later than 90 days after the Effective Date. §610.057 - STUDY OF BAG USE The Department Office of Sustainability and Resilience, or such other office or department as may be designated by the Mayor, is directed ealled upon to conduct or commission a study of the quantities and frequency of the provision by retail establishments to customers of Single-Use Plastic Bags, other Plastic Bags, non-Recyclable Paper Bags, Recycled Paper Bags, and any other bags at the following periods: upon the Effective Date, at one year after the Effective Date, and at eighteen months after the Effective Date before the effective date; six months after the effective date; and one year after the effective date.
+§610.04 - SIGNAGE REQUIREMENT

+Beginning 90 days after the Effective Date, and for six months thereafter, Retail Establishments are required to post at all points of sale conspicuous signage: informing customers that Single-use Plastic Bags and non-Recyclable Paper Bags will no longer be provided by the establishment as of the date the prohibition begins; explaining what types of bags and purchases are impacted; and providing any other information the Department may require by regulation.

+610.05- PUBLIC EDUCATION REQUIREMENT

+- (a) The Department shall develop a plan for providing for education and of the public concerning the content of this Chapter 610.
+The plan shall and made public no later than 15 months after the Effective Date. - (b) The Department shall also launch and maintain a public-facing webpage providing guidance and resources for businesses and individuals in order to promote compliance with this Chapter. - (c) The Department shall establish and maintain a list of suppliers of both Paper Bags and Reusable Bags, and shall furnish these lists to any Establishment who requests them for procurement purposes.

+§610.06 - PILOT OF REUSABLE BAG PROGRAM

+(a) The Department shall develop a plan to facilitate and support a pilot reusable bag program that would allow for purchase, donation, and distribution of reusable bags by individuals and organizations.
+This plan shall be made public no later than 15 months after the Effective Date.

+§610.057 - STUDY OF BAG USE

+The Department's Office of Sustainability and Resilience, or such other office or department as may be designated by the Mayor, is directed ealled upon to conduct or commission a study of the quantities and frequency of the provision by retail establishments to customers of Single-Use Plastic Bags, other Plastic Bags, non-Recyclable Paper Bags, Recycled Paper Bags, and any other bags.
 The report, as applicable shall also quantify the costs of the City's administration and enforcement of this program, as well as the success of the PILOT bag-sharing program.
+Any such reports shall be provided to the City Council and posted on a City webpage within two weeks of finalization of the report.

+§610.075 - REGULATION

-Any such reports shall be provided to the City Council and posted on a City webpage within two weeks of finalization of the report. §610.075 - REGULATION The Department is authorized to promulgate regulations as required for implementation of the provisions of this Chapter 610.
-Committee: Committee on Land Use and Status: Passed Finally Economic Development § 610.086 - SEVERABILITY Severability is intended throughout and within the provisions of the chapter.
+- (a) Upon discovery that a Retail Establishment is operating in violation of this Chapter 610, City enforcement officials shall impose fines according to the following structure: - a.
+A written warning for a Retail Establishment's first discovered violation; - b.
+A \$100 fine upon discovery of a second violation; - c.
+A \$250 fine upon discovery of any subsequent violation. - (b) The Department is authorized to promulgate regulations as required for implementation of the provisions of this Chapter 610.

+§ 610.086 - SEVERABILITY

+Severability is intended throughout and within the provisions of the chapter.
 If any section, subsection, sentence, clause, phrase or portion of this chapter is held to be invalid or unconstitutional by a court of competent jurisdiction, then that decision shall not affect the validity of the remaining portions of this chapter.